Intent for Languages:

-Evidence is kept of children’s work in individual books.
-Teacher AfL records children’s progress.
-Data is monitored and moderated on pupil tracker.
+- Evidence is kept of children’s work in individual books or class learning diaries Teacher AfL records children’s progress.
 Individual support is available from the Languages co-ordinator in each school or for the Federation.

 Our French curriculum will ensure all pupils develop key language learning skills, as set out by the national curriculum: